WealthRocket is reader-supported. When you buy through links on the website, we may earn an affiliate commission. Learn more

 Penalty

 Lending institutions project their future cash flows depending on the payments to be received over a period.
 The longer the repayment period, the more these lending institutions earn as interest.
 Any disruption in this estimated flow, such as renegotiating your contract or paying off your entire mortgage before the end of the term, may result in penalties.
-Having said that, a lender cannot stop a consumer from wanting to get rid of the debt quicker than the pre-agreed term.

 A prepayment penalty is levied if you repay your mortgage in full before the tenure ends.
 The penalty amount depends on the mortgage amount and the period over which you were to pay it back.
 Since this amount can go into thousands of dollars, it is always advisable to look at your life situation and future plans.
 Then decide on an optimal term and stick to it.

-ThinkHomeWise is one of the most well-known best mortgage locators in Canada.
+Homewise is one of the most well-known mortgage locators in Canada.
 Its comparison engine runs through a vast network of more than 30 banks and lenders.
 Data published on their official website suggests that borrower benefits can be US$10,000 on average.
-Accessing ThinkHomeWise is easy.
-The user answers some simple questions before a consumer profile is built.
-Next, the website goes through its network of lenders to find the best available mortgage, befitting the unique customer profile.

 The platform deploys a mix of AI-based and human-powered services.
 The AI engine helps locate the best deals, while a personal advisor guides the consumer through each step, starting from approval to close.
-The platform has helped Canadians access mortgage financing worth more than $2.5 billion, according to the latest available numbers.
+Homewise has helped Canadians access mortgage financing worth more than $2.5 billion, according to the latest available numbers.

 HardBacon